VUnit/vunit/user_guide.md

 The above example code can be found in [examples/vhdl/user_guide/](examples/vhdl/user_guide/).

+# VUnit Checks
+The above examples used the VHDL `assert` statement for self-checking.
+Vunit also provides a more complete assertion library described in the [Check User Guide](vhdl/check/user_guide.md).

 # More examples
 There are many examples demonstrating more specific usage of VUnit listed below:
 * [examples/vhdl/user_guide/](examples/vhdl/user_guide/)